sneetsher/mysystemindicator/README.md

     Better, to keep it this way as others may fall in the same pit.

-- System indicator has advantage of loading dynamically generated icon through g_menu (over AppIndicator that suports only static file loading)
+- System indicator has an advantage of loading dynamically generated icon through g_menu (over AppIndicator that suports only static file loading)

 ## Screenshots